Top 3 Project Management Apps For Large Businesses

 Okay, enough of the intro!
 Let’s dive into our analysis of the top three project management apps for large businesses.

-Smartsheet (read our review) is one of the oldest kids on the project management app block, founded way back in 2006.
+Smartsheet is one of the oldest kids on the project management app block, founded way back in 2006.
 Affordable and powerful, Smartsheet’s biggest strength is its scalability.
 It will feel immediately familiar to employees with knowledge of other spreadsheet programs (like Excel) and can be used in many similar situations.
 It’s not easy to use in a broad sense, but this is not an overly complex program and it has only a relatively small learning curve.
+Read our full Smartsheet review for more information.

 While not the cheapest project management app, Smartsheet is also by no means the most expensive.
 With an upper limit (for the “business” subscription) of $25/user/person, Smartsheet’s pricing scale ends where other, more expensive apps begin.
 There is also an option for Enterprise pricing, but you’ll have to contact Smartsheet to hash out the details on that one.